T20X/notes/cpp_lowlatency.md

 In this particular case ordering of values doesn’t change if we remove other values.
 If we use std::vector to store our data, we can get rid of the next pointer, saving some space but also increasing the data cache hit rate.
 We can store information about used and freed values in a bitset.
 Each bit in a bitset corresponds to a value: if the bit set the value is present, otherwise it is left out.

 Similarly, for a linked list backed by a vector, we can perform a compact operation to get rid of the gaps and make the memory access more data cache-friendly, after we have performed a sufficient number of element removal.

+# how things work

+## switch statements

+gcc employs when compiling switch statements, including:

+Compressing multiple case labels into a bitset.
+Transforming the switch statement into a jump table.
+Transforming the switch statement into a binary decision tree